Game Objective and Rules:

 Game Setup and Playing Mode:

 Immediately below is a still capture of a Roulette playing interface (European version).
 The American version looks exactly the same but with the addition of a double zero (00) and minus the neighbor bets section (oval layout of numbers near the top).
 Simply click on the denomination chip(s) for the bet amount the bet amount to be wagered (click on the bet stack to remove chips), then click on the corresponding area of the table to place your bet.
-Notice the box in the left-hand corner of the playing screen, signifying the minimum and maximum wager amounts, depending on the type of bet (see above).
+Notice the box in the left-hand corner of the playing screen, signifying the minimum and Play Online Roulette wager amounts, depending on the type of bet (see above).
 After all bets are made (you can make several for each spin), simply click the SPIN button and watch the wheel spin.
 After the ball has settled, a chess-like piece will be placed on the winning number and all bets will be paid.

 As there are so many available bets on the Roulette table, online Roulette software uses interactive signals to let you know which bets can be made.
 Simply run the mouse over the board and corresponding wagers will become highlighted (see examples below).
-The process is entirely user-friendly and intuitive – Place the mouse within a box to make that particular bet, on a line between two numbers, on a mutual shared corner between four numbers, etc.
+The process play roulette online free is entirely user-friendly and intuitive – Place the mouse within a box to make that particular bet, on a line between two numbers, on a mutual shared corner between four numbers, etc.

 In the above example (corner bet), the mouse was pointing on the mutual corner between the numbers 13,14,16 and 17.
 Notice these four numbers highlighted with the pop-up box showing the covered numbers, odds and max bet.

 For this wage (Dozens Bet on the 1st Twelve), the mouse was pointing on the “1st 12” box.
 Note the corresponding highlighted numbers with a pop-up box showing the odds and max bet.